elmiko/elmiko.github.io/_posts/2014-03-26-rhel-openstack-sahara-environment-configuration-notes.markdown

     `ALLOWED_HOSTS`, add the proper `SAHARA_URL`, and add `SAHARA_USE_NEUTRON=True`.

+    *Update* I also copied the `SECRET_KEY` value from the `/etc/openstack-dashboard/local_settings` file to help reduce
+    inconsistencies if running both Horizon dashboards at the same time.

 6. modify `openstack_dashboard/settings.py` for sahara-dashboard [[5]]

     The modifications I made are the same as suggested in the guide; add